IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 ![Implemented][implemented-shield]

+The GeoPackage encoding standard mandates in Requirement [30](https://www.geopackage.org/spec/#r30) that `feature tables` (or views) shall only have a single geometry column.
+This is advantageous because allowing multiple (or none) geometries per feature table would compromise GeoPackage's position in the GIS application ecosystem.
+However, there are features types in INSPIRE models with none or multiple geometries.

-All concrete types that have the stereotype `<<featureType>>` can be converted to GeoPackage content with the following considerations:
+Therefore, all concrete types that have the stereotype `<<featureType>>` can be converted to GeoPackage content with the following considerations:

 - Where a class has one attribute with a geometry type and a maximum multiplicity of `1`, the class will be mapped to a `feature table` and the type of this attribute will be mapped to a GeoPackage geometry type ([ISO 19107 - Geometry types](#iso-19107---geometry-types)).
 - Where a class has no geometry attributes (for example `Addresses::ThoroughfareName`), the class will be mapped to a `attribute table` (see [Data types](#data-types)).
 A GeoPackage `feature table` shall have one geometry column.
+- Where a class has several attributes with a geometry type, all with a maximum multiplicity of `1`, and only one is not `<<voidable>>`, the class will be mapped to a `feature table`, all `<<voidable>>` geometry attributes are moved to new `feature type` classes named as the name of the original class plus an underscore (`_`) plus the name of the attribute (e.g. `CadastralParcel_referencePoint`, `Borehole_downholeGeometry`) and an 1:1 association role is added between each new class and the original.
+[1]
-- Otherwise, i.e. a class has more than one geometry attribute or the maximum multiplicity is greater than `1`, a theme-specific profile has to define which geometry attribute is the _default_ geometry and how to map the additional geometry attributes.
+- Otherwise, i.e. a class has more than one non voidable geometry attribute or the maximum multiplicity is greater than `1`, a theme-specific profile has to define which geometry attribute is the _default_ geometry and how to map the additional geometry attributes.
 A GeoPackage `feature table` shall have only one explicit geometry column.

+![Implementation note][note-shield]

+[1] Since a GeoPackage is a relational database, it is recommended for associating values relating to the same feature in different `feature tables` the use of the same row `id` to link them.

 ##### Data Types